Use OCI Ansible Collection with Oracle Linux Automation Manager

 olam2-oci-cred1

-4. Open a new terminal from the Luna Desktop.
+4. Open a new terminal window.

 cat ~/.oci/config